Undergraduate Institution: University of Rhode Island

 What do you enjoy most about your program?

-I enjoy being surrounded by public health.
+Even though I started my PhD online during the pandemic, I have felt fully supported by my program’s faculty and staff.
+With multiple check-ins and people reaching out, I have continuously felt valued as I navigate becoming a doctoral student!
+I’ve also simply enjoyed being surrounded by public health.
 I have learned so much from my time here and the entire experience has been exciting.
 Every day I get to learn something new and talk about it with friends and family, getting them excited about what is going on in the world of public health.

 What is your academic area of interest and why?